Pathic MR

 • • Role-playing exercises feel artificial

-• • Organizations lack real-time training tools
+• • Organizations lack real-time practice tools

 - Stakeholder Research